sourceincite/sourceincite.github.io/_posts/2024-11-26-remote-code-execution-with-spring-properties.md

 </configuration>
 ```

-The stars aligned here, we found a way to restart the server remotely using one of the exposed REST API's and of course `ELProcessor` was included in the class path.
+The stars were aligned here, we found a way to restart the server remotely using one of the exposed REST API's and of course `ELProcessor` was included in the class path.
 The result:

 ![](/assets/images/remote-code-execution-with-spring-properties/rce.png "Getting RCE via JNDI injection (ab)using Spring properties")